USTA awards Breakpoint outstanding Community Tennis Association and Outstanding Diversity Acheivement

 Ben Gildehaus photo #1 Ben Gildehaus photo #2

-Ben grew up in the Saint Louis area and began playing tennis and competing in junior tournaments at age 8.
-He played varsity tennis at Kirkwood High School on a team that played for the state championship three times.
-Ben played four years intercollegiate tennis for Knox College and then worked for Tenacity, Inc. in the Boston area, teaching tennis to underserved youth.
-Ben has a Master's degree in Clinical Mental Health Counseling: School and Community and an MBA.
-He is a Licensed Professional Counselor and certified School Guidance Counselor.
-Ben has 14 years of professional experience working with at-risk youth in community-based and school settings as a provider and supervisor.
+A St. Louis native, Ben began competing in junior tennis tournaments at age 8 and later played varsity tennis at Kirkwood High School, reaching the state championships three times.
+He continued his tennis career at Knox College.
+Ben worked for Tenacity, Inc. in Boston, teaching tennis to underserved youth.
+He holds a Master’s in Clinical Mental Health Counseling and an MBA, is a Licensed Professional Counselor, and a certified School Guidance Counselor, with 14 years of experience working with at-risk youth.
+A USPTA-certified professional, Ben leads Breakpoint’s tennis and education programming.

 Chelsey Nwamu